Pictures with Santa – Should you Force Your Child to Sit with Mr. Clause

 And you want your child to sit on his lap?

-If your child is fearful, then all the reasoning and bargaining in the world is not going to help.
-At that point, they don’t care if creepy Santa doesn’t bring them anything Christmas morning as long as they don’t have to go bounce on his knee.
-And whatever happened to mailing a wish list to Santa?
-Doesn’t that count just as much?
-So instead of making a scene, which will become an embarrassing memory – why not just allow children to watch from afar and make up their own mind about sitting with Santa.
-Or, if they are really afraid, than swallow your own pride and make the trek to sit on Santa’s knee WITH your child if it is a simple photo opp that you are looking for.
-Even better, ask your child before you surprise them with a trip to see Santa Claus if they WANT to sit on Santa’s lap.
-And if they say no, act fearful, are hesitant or resistant in any way – realize that there is always next year and you can try the whole thing again them.
+Instead of making a scene that will become an embarrassing memory, why not just let your child watch from a distance and make up their own mind about sitting with Santa?
+Or, if they are truly afraid, swallow your pride and sit on Santa’s knee with your child if it’s just a photo opportunity you’re after.
+Even better, ask your child before surprising them with a trip to see Santa if they actually want to sit on his lap.
+If they say no, act fearful, or show any resistance—realize that there’s always next year, and you can try again then.

 Share: